 Q. Will there be any conditions on “import duty free access” to the U.S. Market for these products?
 How about the “yarn forward” issue?

-Disagreements over the “yarn forward” ROO (Rule of Origin), which requires the TPP nation to use a TPP member-produced yarn in textiles in order to receive duty-free access, has pitted the National Council of Textile Organizations, who support the requirement, against the US Chamber of Commerce and Wal-Mart. http://basc.berkeley.edu/?p=101
+Disagreements over the “yarn forward” ROO (Rule of Origin), which requires the TPP nation to use a TPP member-produced yarn in textiles in order to receive duty-free access, has pitted the National Council of Textile Organizations and the American Manufacturing Trade Coalition, who support the requirement, against a number of other organizations, who oppose the rule.

 Supporting Trade Policy & Programs that Benefit U.S. Textile Workers The Western Hemisphere is by far the largest export market for U.S. yarns and fabrics.
 This is not by accident but is the result of U.S. government policy that has encouraged the exportation of U.S. yarns and fabric to the region in exchange for duty free entry of the final finished product—a piece of apparel.